giserh/poly_area/README.md

 ### License

-Ulamspiral is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License.
+Poly_area is free software: you can redistribute it und/or modify it under the terms of the GNU General Public License.
 See module header and GPL.txt for more detail.

 ### Contact